zhuyuezx/Processing-Tutorial/README.md

 # Tutorial Code
+The original code is based on thedotisBlack.com, where I do sligh perosnal modifications that make them more interesting (at least from my perspective).
-The original code is from thedotisBlack.com, and you can find the video tutorial [here](https://www.youtube.com/c/thedotisblack/videos)
+## You can find the video tutorial [here](https://www.youtube.com/c/thedotisblack/videos) ##

 # proc
 Gradle based project for Processing.org sketches.